 The Mint’s design successfully addresses one of foam’s greatest downfalls—heat retention.
 The Mint is made of three layers of foam.
-The first 3-inch foam layer contains charcoal; thirty percent more charcoal than Tuft and Needle’s entry-level model.
-That charcoal draws body heat away from you while you sleep.
+The first 3-inch foam layer contains graphite; thirty percent more charcoal than Tuft & Needle’s entry-level model.
+That graphite draws body heat away from you while you sleep.
 A second three-inch layer contains ceramic gel beads that perform double duty.
-First, they continue to draw heat away from the body.
-Second, they compress and stack on each other to cushion and relieve pressure at the shoulders, hips, and back.
+First, gel-infused foam is considered to be less heat-retaining than traditional polyurethane foam.
+Second, the beads compress and stack on each other to cushion and relieve pressure at the shoulders, hips, and back.
 To keep the cooling going, the whole mattress is covered in a soft, breathable cover.
 The foam and cover work beautifully together.

 The Mint slept wonderfully cool and offered excellent cushioning.
 Good cushioning and pressure relief were my other must-haves.
 I’m a side and stomach sleeper, and my husband is a side and back sleeper—those the main sleeping styles, which the mattress comfortably supported all three.

 It can be a challenge to find one mattress that can cushion while offering support.
-Especially foam mattresses, they can sometimes leave you feeling like you’re sinking into quicksand.
+Foam mattresses especially can sometimes leave you feeling like you’re sinking into quicksand.
 No matter what position my husband or I slept in, the Mint felt comfortable and pressure relieving.

 I expected this foam mattress to “give” under our weight, but it really didn’t.
 You don’t sink into this mattress but sleep on top of it.
 As a restless sleeper, that was wonderful because it took less effort to change positions.
 And, the foam absorbed motion, so I didn’t disrupt my husband nearly as often, nor did his restless nights wake me.
 That alone made the Mint worth every last penny.

-Tuft and Needle added edge support to the Mint that’s not found in their entry-level mattress.
-While the Mint’s edge wasn’t as stiff as an innerspring or hybrid mattress’s edge, my husband and I didn't suffer any death slides to the floor while putting on socks or shoes.
+Tuft & Needle added edge support to the Mint that’s not found in their entry-level mattress.
+While the Mint’s edge wasn’t as stiff as an innerspring or hybrid mattress’s edge, my husband and I didn't suffer any slides to the floor while putting on socks or shoes.

 My only issue with the Mint, and it’s not a big one, was the slight odor it had when it came right out of the packaging.
-Whether they’re eco-friendly or not (the Mint is), all foams are synthetic in nature.
+No matter what, all foams are synthetic in nature.
 That leaves a bit of an odor.
 However, that odor dissipated within two or three days.
 Within a week, it was unnoticeable.

 Frequently Asked Questions